pette1999/Newsletter/README.md

 **Meghana Shastri**
 - Doing research on how to connect to the News API
 - getNews.py(now in news.py)
-    - getNews.py currently retrieves the top 10 headlines of BBC news
+    - NewsFromBBC() retrieved the top 10 headlines of BBC news
+    - allNews()
     - this was done by fetching the data in the JSON format
     - then the articles were stored as a variable and put in a list called results
     - the urls for the articles were also stored in a list